pvfonseca/pvfonseca.github.io/content/authors/admin/_index.md

     url: https://udesc.br/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests are in Macroeconomics; Fiscal policy and monetary policy and its interactions; Dynamic stochastic general equilibrium (DSGE) models; Heterogeneous agents New Keynesian models; Agent-based modeling.
+bio: I'm interested in Macro; Fiscal and monetary policy interactions; DSGE models; Heterogeneous agents New Keynesian models; Agent-based modeling and Computational Methods.

 # Interests to show in About widget
 interests: